Select a different race

 Our tip will be online shortly.
 Please check back soon.

-Qipco Champion Stakes (British Champions Middle Distance) (Group One)
+Qipco Champion Stakes (Group 1)

 Champion Stakes tips for Saturday’s Group 1 race.
 The feature race of the day, the prize was won last year by Almanzor and we believe another French raider has a very good chance of make it back to back wins for France.
 Read on for our free betting tips, predictions and analysis.

 IN SUMMARY: Cracksman‘s stamina will help him hugely with conditions as they are at present and he rates as a big danger, but preference is for the Arc fifth BRAMETOT.
 He was prominent throughout and kept on dourly, with a drop back in trip likely to suit him here.
 He loves softer ground and with Jean-Claude Rouget in fine form, he can take the prize for France once again.
 Barney Roy should be on the premises as he’s one of the best of his generation, but an emphasis on stamina isn’t going to play into his hands and should leave him vulnerable late on.

 1 DESERT ENCOUNTER – Better than ever this season for David Simcock but he was no match for Barney Roy in the Eclipse earlier in the year.
 He is suited by further but the softer ground will help and he’ll be attempting to run on late into a place.